davidcaron/pclpy/README.md

 The results so far are very promising.
 A large percentage of PCL is covered.

-## Installing
+## Installation

-#### Windows with python 3.6 x64
+We use conda to release pclpy.
+To install, use this command:

-`pip install pclpy`
+`conda install -c conda-forge -c davidcaron pclpy`

-When pip installs the project, `pclpy_dependencies` is installed as a requirement.
-This simple package contains only the PCL dlls required on Windows so you don't have to download a PCL release or build it.

-#### Linux

-Not working for now.
-Contributions are welcome!
+Don't forget to add both channels, or else conda won't be able to find all dependencies.

+**Windows and Linux**, with python **3.6, 3.7 and 3.8** are supported.

 ## Features

-- All point types are implemented (those specified by the default msvc compile flags)
+- Most point types are implemented (those specified by `PCL_ONLY_CORE_POINT_TYPES` in PCL)
-- You can view point cloud data as numpy arrays using `cloud.x` or `cloud.xyz`
+- You can get a numpy view of point cloud data using python properties (e.g. `cloud.x` or `cloud.xyz`)
 - boost::shared_ptr is handled by pybind11 so it's completely abstracted at the python level
 - laspy integration for reading/writing las files